awiones/TentroLink/README.md

 # OVH bypass with optimal configuration
 python main.py ovh -t example.com -T 10 -d 60 --path /api/v1
 ```

+> **Note**: Currently, only OVH-4 protection bypass is supported.
+Support for OVH-1, OVH-2, and OVH-3 will be added in future updates.

 ### Proxy Configuration